use-ink/ink-docs/docs/basics/cross-contract-calling.md

 #### CallBuilder: Call
 When using `Call`s the `CallBuilder` requires an already instantiated contract.

-We saw an example of how to use the `CreateBuilder` to intantiate contracts in the [previous section](/basics/cross-contract-calling#contract-references).
+We saw an example of how to use the `CreateBuilder` to instantiate contracts in the [previous section](/basics/cross-contract-calling#contract-references).

 Below is an example of how to call a contract using the `CallBuilder`.
 We will: